Adyen-for-platform icon

 Note that balancePlatform.accountHolder.updated are only triggered for capability-related changes to the account holder.
 Data changes to the legal entity of the account holder do not trigger webhooks.

 Adyen occasionally requires your users to review and confirm that their data is up-to-date.
 You also can choose to proactively request the data review for your user.
-You may want to do this if your user does not engage with your platform on a regular basis.

-1. Adyen first verifies the data of the user.
-This data includes information about their business and all entities associated with it, such as their ultimate beneficial owners (UBOs) and signatories.
+After a data review is triggered, Adyen immediately runs verification checks on the existing data of the user.
+This data includes information about their legal entity/legal arrangement and all entities associated with it, such as their ultimate beneficial owners (UBOs) and signatories.

+Adyen sets a verification deadline by which the user must confirm their data and update it (if needed).
 If there are no verification errors, the user must only review and confirm their data.

-2. Adyen sets a verification deadline by which the user must confirm their data and update it (if needed).
-If there are any errors from the verification checks, the user must also resolve them.
+If there are any errors from the verification checks, the user must also resolve them and confirm the data.
 If you proactively request the data review, Adyen still provides a verification deadline during which the user can continue using their capabilities that were allowed.

-4. If the user does not confirm the data and resolve any verification errors, their capabilities will be disallowed.
-The review is only considered finalized when the user has confirmed the data and resolved all verification errors.
+If the user updates their data, Adyen verifies the updated data again.
+While the deadline is active, the user can continue using their capabilities that were allowed prior to the review request.
+If the user does not confirm the data and resolve any verification errors, their capabilities will be disallowed.
+The review is only considered finalized when the user has both confirmed the data and resolved all verification errors.

 Verification deadlines